avram-ana/chess/README.md

                                                   __/ |
                                                  |___/
 ```
+    This header defines the core data structures and functions responsible for managing the internal state of the chess game.
+    It operates independently of the graphical interface and implements the core chess logic, including move validation and game state management.

   - __Initialize_Classic_Game_Matrix__ : creates and returns a standard chess starting board.
   - __Initialize_Classic_Game__ : allocates and initializes a full game state with players and board.